 Dimethicone, also known as dimethylpolysiloxane or Polydimethylsiloxane (PDMS), is a linear organosilicon polymer widely used in a highly varied range of personal care formulations.
+It is a medium-viscosity clear liquid.
 Dimethylpolysiloxane is the most popular silicon-based non-reactive organic polymer in the skincare industry and medicine, thanks to its beneficial properties (low surface tension and a high spreading coefficient).

 Dimethicone is usually used in oil-free facial creams, masks, moisturizers, as well as sunscreens, and antiperspirant/deodorant compositions.
 It decreases transdermal water loss without a greasy feel.
 In addition, its high permeability to water vapor and oxygen doesn't seal the skin and allows respiration (skin "breathing").

 In skin care formulations, it imparts a hydrophobic, protective, but breathable barrier to the skin and improves spreading characteristics while reducing whitening and foaming effects during rub-in and imparting lubricity and softness.
 PDMS is also used in hair care formulations as a conditioning agent that also enhances shine and reduces stickiness.

 It has occlusive and emollient properties and is suitable for acne and sensitive skin as it is non-comedogenic and hypoallergenic.
 CIR Expert Panel threat dimethicone as "safe as used in cosmetic formulations."